 The Jerry Bruckheimer and Michael Bay 2001 smash hit Pearl Harbor certainly looked snazzy on the big screen.
 It had vintage warplanes by the dozen, state-of-the-art CGI and more beautiful people than a Vanity Fair celebrity photo spread.
 But all of the eye candy in the world couldn’t hide how utterly abysmal this wartime romantic drama truly was.
 Despite the savage reviews and even the controversy the film provoked, Pearl Harbor was still one of the top box office moneymakers the year it came out, raking in more than $600 million.
 But if you’re looking for a solid film about the events of Dec.
 7, 1941, do yourself a favour and watch Tora!
 Tora!
 Tora! instead.

 Not even an all-star cast of Hollywood heavy-hitters like Henry Fonda, Charles Bronson and Robert Shaw could salvage this two-and-a-half hour train wreck about Hitler’s failed December 1944 Ardennes Offensive.
-Aside from a dreadful script, the movie is riddled with technical fouls that render it almost unwatchable to most war film buffs.
+Aside from a dreadful script, the movie is riddled with technical fouls that render it almost unwatchable to most history buffs.
 Most egregious of all is the picture’s climactic tank battle scene, which was filmed on a bright, sunny and entirely snowless Spanish prairie – a poor stand-in for the rugged woodlands of Belgium in winter.
 In fact, the filmmakers got it so wrong on so many counts, former President Dwight D. Eisenhower, who commanded the Allied armies in Europe during the war, emerged from private life to let the national media know just how much he hated The Battle of the Bulge.

 You’ve heard of spaghetti westerns, but what about a spaghetti war film?
 That’s how some have described the entirely forgettable 1978 Italian-made Inglorious Bastards.
 Not to be confused with the similarly titled 2009 Quentin Tarantino Oscar-winning black comedy, the original is little more than a Dirty Dozen clone shot on a shoestring budget — and it shows.
 Click here to revel in the rottenness of it all.

 Suppose Adolf Hitler didn’t actually perish in his Berlin bunker.
 Instead, his loyal minions harvested his head and preserved it in a jar (fully conscious) in hopes of someday grafting it onto living body, thereby restoring the Third Reich.
 Such is the premise of this asinine 1968 sci-fi cult classic.
 Originally clocking in at just over an hour in length, the film’s distributor hired some L.A. university students to shoot an additional 20 minutes in order to get it to feature length.
-The new sequences, which look entirely different from the original scenes, were then ham-handedly edited into the original cut.
-The end result is two overlapping (and really shitty) movies.
+The new sequences, which look entirely different from the original scenes, were then ham-handedly edited into the final cut.
+The end result is two overlapping, really shitty movies.
 The fact that They Saved Hitler’s Brain even earned a 1.3/10 rating on RottonTomoatos.com is astounding — it deserves a 0.0.
 You could watch it here in its entirety, but then again life is too short to waste on crap like this.

 What do you get when you mix 88 minutes of vintage wartime newsreel footage with a collection of Beatles cover tunes from the likes of Elton John, Rod Stewart and the Bee Gees?
 The answer is All This and World War II.
 Not surprisingly, the 1976 ‘docu-musical’ from Twentieth Century Fox was both a box office flop and a critical disaster.
 It disappeared from theatres almost as soon as it was released.
 Check it out for yourself here.

-Considered by many to be the quintessential Nazi Exploitation flick, this 1975 low-budget soft-porn thriller tells the ludicrous tale of a nymphomaniac concentration camp commandant who subjects her female prisoners and Allied POWs to a series of bizarre S&M-themed experiments.
-Sadly, Isla was just one a number of like-minded movies to come out of the 1960s and 70s.
+Considered by many to be the quintessential Nazi exploitation flick, this 1975 low-budget, soft-porn thriller tells the ludicrous tale of a nymphomaniac concentration camp commandant who subjects her female prisoners and Allied POWs to a series of bizarre S&M-themed experiments.
+Sadly, Isla was just one of a number of like-minded movies to come out of the 1960s and 70s.
 Others included Love Camp 7 and The Gestapo’s Last Orgy.
 It’s available complete and uncut here.
 But consider yourself warned: This film contains full-frontal stupidity.

 A modern-day luxury cruise ship is rammed and sunk by a derelict wartime freighter.
 When the survivors scramble aboard the vintage hulk, they are horrified to discover that the vessel on which they find themselves stranded is home to the damned souls of fanatical Nazis and the walking corpses of their wartime captives.
 George Kennedy and Richard Crenna star in this forgotten 1980 Canadian-made horror.
 Here’s the trailer.